buraksekili/docs/docs/authorization.md

 ## Policies

 Mainflux uses policies to control permissions on entities: **users**, **things**, and **groups**.
-Under the hood, Mainflux uses [ORY Keto](https://www.ory.sh/keto/) that is an open-source implementation of ["Zanzibar: Google's Consistent, Global Authorization System"](https://www.usenix.org/conference/atc19/presentation/pang)
+Under the hood, Mainflux uses [ORY Keto](https://www.ory.sh/keto/) that is an open-source implementation of ["Zanzibar: Google's Consistent, Global Authorization System"](https://www.usenix.org/conference/atc19/presentation/pang).

 Policies define permissions for the entities.
 For example, *which user* has *access* to *a specific thing*.
 Such policies have three main components: **subject**, **object**, and **relation**.

 To put it briefly:

-**Subject**: As the name suggests, it is the subject that will have the policy.
+**Subject**: As the name suggests, it is the subject that will have the policy such as *users*.
 Mainflux uses entity UUID on behalf of the real entities.

 **Object**: Objects are Mainflux entities (e.g. *thing* or *group*) represented by their UUID.